 Recent versions of macOS now use zsh as the default command line shell.
 I typically use the bash shell on Linux servers, so I prefer using it on my Mac.
-This post is going to describe how to switch from the zsh shell to the bash shell.
+However, zsh is a very good shell to use, especially for interactive use.

 Before Starting